 Today drive to Trongsa for approx 5hrs stopping along the way at Wangdue and there is a daily market which will give you lots of opportunities for photos.
 The drive is very scenic across Pelela pass (3,380 meters) to Trongsa ascending through farm houses and Chendbji Chorten, built-in Nepalese style with gigantic Buddha’s eyes painted at the four cardinal points.
 After reaching

 The day can be discussed when you are here on the visit to Phobjikha valley.
 There will be lots of stops along the way to Trongsa.

 Day 5.
 Trongsa – Bumthang.

-Begin you day with the visit of Trongsa Dzong built in mid-17 century and home of our monarch.
-Drive to Bumthang which is 3hrs drive across Yotongla pass (3,424 meters).
-Bumthang region encompasses four major valleys: Chumey, Chokhor, Tang and Ura.
-After reaching in Bumthang check in and visit Jakar Dzong built in 17thcentury, free evening to walk around the interesting set up Chamkhar town.
+Begin your day with the visit of Trongsa Dzong built in the mid-17 century and home of our monarch.
+Drive to Bumthang which is a 3hrs drive across Yotongla pass (3,424 meters).
+Bumthang region encompasses four major valleys: Chumey, Chokhor, Tang, and Ura.
+After reaching Bumthang check-in and visit Jakar Dzong built in 17thcentury, free evening to walk around the interesting setup of Chamkhar town.

 Day 6.
 Bumthang – Bumthang